lzell/louzell.com/markdown/notes/certbot.md

 ## 2023-04-30
 ### (certbot, install certbot, al2023, amazon linux 2023, use python)

-On a fresh box, use the `--standalone` option instead of the `--nginx` option to get the initial certificate.
+- On a fresh box, use certbot's `--standalone` option instead of the `--nginx` option to get the initial certificate.
   Otherwise, nginx fails to start for the letsencrypt challenge because the files at `/etc/letsencrypt/live/<my-domain>/` are not yet on disk.

-Use the `--nginx` option for renewals, as nginx will already be configured correctly and up and running.
+- Use the `--nginx` option for renewals, as nginx will already be configured correctly and up and running.

-For initial certificate:
+To install the initial certificate:

     dnf install python3
     python3 -m venv /opt/certbot